2000 Horatio Alger Award Winner

 At FSU, Cundy enjoyed sales and marketing courses and after he left the Marines he decided to try his hand at selling insurance.
 He landed a sales job with Prudential and within 10 months sold more than $1 million of insurance.
 Fortified with a great deal of self-confidence, he left Prudential to start his own agency backed by Provident Life & Accident.
 It wasn't easy to get established, but his persistence eventually paid off.
 Over the past 40 years, Cundy has attained record success with many notable clients.
 Today, Cundy, Inc., is one of the leading privately held employee benefit consulting firms in the country.

 Cundy wanted give himself the opportunity to succeed.
 He started down that road with a good education.
-"Getting a college degree is the foundation," says Cundy.
+"Getting a college degree is the foundation," said Cundy.
 "It starts you on your way.
 I couldn't put a price on what my education and the Marine Corps did for me."
-Cundy believes that his Horatio Alger Award is one of his life's greatest accomplishments.
-He says, "I am proud to belong to an organization that does so much to help deserving youth get their start in life."* Deceased
+Cundy believed that his Horatio Alger Award is one of his life's greatest accomplishments.
+He said, "I am proud to belong to an organization that does so much to help deserving youth get their start in life."* Deceased